rackerlabs/docs-dxp-handbook/docs/post-go-live/high-volume-events.rst

 ==============================

 Use the following considerations and recommendations to plan for high seasonal traffic.
-Your Rackspace Account team and RAS Digital Experience team can wor with you to understand and implement these recommendations.
+Your Rackspace Account team and RAS Digital Experience team can work with you to understand and implement these recommendations.
 They come up with a Seasonal Readiness Plan for your environment to ensure that your end users are not impacted by poor performance during peak seasonal traffic